ixevix/bootstrap-vm-terraform-libvirt/README.md

 export TF_VAR_user_name
 ```

+Mac address can be left blank initially to generate one and then set it if you need to regen the vm.

 # build_image.sh

 Can be used to bootstrap an openstack image.
 In the case of archlinux and cloud-init you need to install gptfdisk so that you can use disk_setup in cloud_init.tpl.